nathanctech/fivem_seqlogger/README.md

 # fivem_seqlogger
 Seq support for FiveM.

 Seq is a centralized logging tool that supports many different languages and logging schemes.
-This resource utitlizes the "raw" JSON endpoing to pass events.
+This resource utitlizes the "raw" JSON endpoint to pass events.

 **NOTE**: Seq is a non-free tool past one user.
 See their pricing page for detailed information.